marcosh/ddd-machines-dddeurope/theHaskellYouShouldKnow.md

-# What you need to know of Haskell
+# The Haskell you should know

 ## declarations and types